MuguiwaraSamy/SerPy/README.md

 | `saturation` | Local angular coherence or stability of the orientation field |
 | *(optionally)* `mean_s`, `std_s`, `mean_r`, `std_r` | Intermediate directional statistics (sample/reference means and standard deviations), included if `return_intermediates=True` |
 ---

+## 📘 Full Example Notebook

+A complete, end-to-end demonstration of the SerPy-X pipeline is provided in:
+`/examples/exemples.ipynb`

+---

 ## ⚠️ Patent Notice

 A patent application covering the underlying method and algorithm has been filed by the author(s):